MY JOURNEY TO A KETO LIFESTYLE

 Anything that had lots of carbs like rice and noodles was not food for me.

 To name an example of how I modified my meals…

 An order of Hainanese chicken rice normally comes with a full serving of rice with a few small and thin slices of chicken on top.

-But when eating low carb I would eat a full portion of chicken with a vegetable side dish and a bowl of meat dumpling soup.
+But when eating a keto diet I would eat a full portion of chicken with a vegetable side dish and a bowl of chicken soup.

 Most traditional foods from Singapore like:

 - Char Kuey Tiao (stir-fried rice noodles)

 - Hokkien Mee (yellow noodles with a couple of small prawn)